 First year students are not eligible for this project.
-There are no prerequisites for this project, however, the Ethnography track and a topic-related course in Film Studies such as HUM3036 Narrative Media are strongly recommended.
-Essential requirements are enthusiasm and the motivation to work hard on a team project and develop new skills.

-Places on this project are limited, and students must apply individually by writing a motivation letter, which should [i] explain how taking this project fits clearly into the student's academic plan; [ii] include an intended research topic and explanation of why it constitutes a good subject for visual ethnographic research; and [iii] provide a brief description of any relevant knowledge or skills, such as digital film production or (visual) ethnographic research.
-Applications are due by the standard course registration deadline in the Fall Semester.
-Admission will be based on the motivation letter, in conjunction with students' progress rate and GPA.
+There are no prerequisites for this project, however, the ethnography skills track and a topic-related course such as HUM3036 Narrative Media are recommended.
+Essential requirements are enthusiasm and the motivation to work hard and to develop new skills.
+Students must apply for the project by writing a motivation letter, which should [i] explain how taking this project fits clearly into the student's academic plan; [ii] include an intended research topic; and [iii] provide a brief description of any working knowledge of digital film production or ethnographic research.
+Students with a progress rate of 0.9 and above and GPA of 7.5 and above are given priority, taking into consideration their motivation.
+Applications are submitted via: https://intranet.maastrichtuniversity.nl/en/ucm-students/courses/research-based-learning-courses/documentary

-Many of us regularly turn to documentaries as entertaining and engaging ways of learning about new topics from different perspectives.
-Visual communication - including non-fiction film - is increasingly saturating all aspects of our lives, and images and sound now constitute a large part of the information and entertainment we seek out and consume in daily life.
-In academia, too, visual methods are increasingly part of the toolkit used to do research and share research with both specialist and general audiences.
+Many of us regularly turn to documentaries to learn about new topics from different perspectives.
+Audiovisual communication is increasingly saturating all aspects of our lives, and images and sound now constitute a large part of the information and entertainment we seek out and consume in daily life.
+In academia, too, audiovisual methods are increasingly part of the toolkit used to do research and share research with both specialist and general audiences.
 Audiovisual media, like documentaries, can broaden the topics we can research, add new dimensions to the knowledge we create, and make scientific findings accessible to diverse audiences.
-As such, filmmaking can be a way of conducting serious academic research - asking questions, gathering data, and presenting arguments - in novel and creative ways.
+As such, filmmaking can be a way of conducting serious academic research - formulating questions, gathering, and analysing data, and presenting arguments - in novel and creative ways.

-This project will extend your existing academic skills into a new arena by introducing you to an alternative medium for doing and presenting academic research, namely through filmmaking based on the visual ethnographic tradition.
-You will learn basic filmmaking skills and visual research methods and use them to design and carry out your own research project in groups.
-The result will be a short research film, through which you will answer an academic research question and present new information in accessible, informative and appealing ways.
-By the end of the project, you will have acquired the tools necessary to design, record, and edit your own research film which deals with an academic question in a field of your interest.
+This project will extend your existing academic skills into a new arena by introducing you to an alternative medium for conducting and presenting academic research, namely: filmmaking.
+The project takes a visual ethnographic approach, emphasizing the value of (participant) observation.
+You will learn basic filmmaking skills and audiovisual research methods and use them to design and carry out your own research project in groups.
+The result will be a short (20-30 min.) research film, through which you will answer an academic research question in accessible, informative, and appealing ways.
+By the end of the project, you will have acquired the basic skills to design, record, and edit your own research film which deals with an academic question in a field of your interest.

-The Documentary is a semester long group research project carrying 10 ECTS.
-The level of the project is equivalent to that of a 3000 level course, as we expect students to acquire entirely new skills while building upon their existing academic knowledge and research skills.
-It encompasses the two skills trainings and the project offered during the Spring Semester.
-During the first period, students will be acquainted with the theoretical and methodological underpinnings of research filmmaking.
-Simultaneously, the groups will start to develop their research.
-In the second period, students will do their research by conducting visual ethnographic fieldwork.
-In the final period, students will edit their documentaries.
+The Documentary is a semester-long group research project carrying 10 ECTS.
+The level of the project is equivalent to that of a 3000-level course, as students are expected to acquire entirely new skills while building upon their existing academic knowledge and research skills.
+It encompasses the two skills trainings and the project offered during the Fall Semester.
+During the first period, students learn the theoretical and methodological underpinnings of visual ethnography and build basic camera skills.
+Groups are formed and develop their research proposals.
+In the second period, students conduct visual ethnographic fieldwork on their chosen topic.
+In the final period, students analyse their data and edit their documentaries to answer their research questions.